tvatter/intradaySST/README.md

 This is the code which accompanies the paper ["Non-Parametric Estimation of Intraday Spot Volatility: Disentangling Instantaneous Trend and Seasonality"](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2330159) by Thibault Vatter, Hau-Tieng Wu, Valerie Chavez-Demoulin and Bin Yu.

-This code is released under the GPL version 3 (or later) license; see the `LICENSE.md` file for details.

 The code is written in [MATLAB](http://www.mathworks.it/products/matlab/); it provides a function which reads a multiple sequence alignment (in FASTA format) and returns a ranking of all pairs of residue positions in the aligned